Mentoring Women in Business: Celebrating another year of outstanding impact!

 Josie Jones, a UK based Diversity and Inclusion consultant for Women in Sport, described to us last year what she is looking forward to as an independent mentor: “This mentoring programme provides me with an opportunity to give back and offer support to women who want to change their trajectory.
 What could be more rewarding than to be a part of that journey?
 In return I’m looking forward to learning more about myself; learning more about my mentee and her journey; and developing and honing my mentoring skills which to date have only been utilised by people working in similar environments to mine.”

 The opportunity to become a mentor opened up still further last year.
-With the help of our new partner Huriya Private, we are now offering scholarship places for women entrepreneur alumni from our programmes to become mentors.
+We are now offering scholarship places for women entrepreneur alumni from our programmes to become mentors.
 Over 25 scholarship places will be available to programme alumni in 2022; enabling 50 entrepreneurs to be positively impacted through the programme both as mentees and mentors.

 Looking ahead, it’s easy to become excited about seeing how these new ways to take part in the mentoring programme develop and grow.
 All in all, I’m certainly looking forward to seeing what the programme will achieve in 2022!
 If you’d like to take part in this life-changing programme, applications to be a mentee or mentor from May 2022-May 2023 open on 7 March – register your interest today!